ToTheMax/Snapchat-All-Memories-Downloader/README.md

 # Snapchat-All-Memories-Downloader
-This script will download all your Snapchat memories in bulk, **including the timestamp**.
+This script will download all your Snapchat memories in bulk, **including the timestamp and geolocation**.

 ![Example](https://i.imgur.com/QVvh3I4.gif)